Funny Ha Ha: Blu-ray

 The film was released on Blu-ray in 2017 by Factory 25.
 It included essays by Chuck Klosterman and Tao Lin.

 Awards

 Andrew Bujalski was the winner of the 2004 Someone to Watch Award at the Independent Spirit Awards.
 The film won the featured film award at the 2004 Black Point Film Festival.
 In 2005, Kate Dollenmayer was runner-up for the National Society of Film Critics Best Actress award.
+The following year, she was also nominated for the Best Actress award by the Chlotrudis Society, who praised her "natural, nuanced performance".